 \subsection{Light propagation}

 We expect light to be redshifted by the expansion of space.
-Additionally, we have secondary effects from the interaction of the light with inhomogeneities that will perturb its redshift and direction.
+Additionally, secondary effects arise from the interaction of the light with inhomogeneities that will perturb its redshift and direction.
 These secondary effects on light from a source field at $z=0.0835$ are shown in figures \ref{fig:lightcone_effects} and \ref{fig:lightcone_effects2}.
-The source field is limited to a distance $d(\mrm{source})\leq B/2=250$ Mpc/h, where $B$ is the boxsize of the simulation, corresponding to the chosen source redshift.
-The lightcone construction is done natively within gevolution on the fly, and the integration of the null geodesics from the source field is done by a shooting method that is presented in \cite{adamek_bias_2019}.
-In the figure \ref{fig:lightcone_effects} we show the angular power spectrum of the secondary effects due to the {(ISW-RS)} effect, lensing {potential}, convergence ($\kappa$), Shapiro time delay and the gravitational redshift (or the ordinary Sachs-Wolfe effect (SW)).
-These effects, as well as how to compute and observe them, are discussed in \cite{hassani_clustering_2020}.
-Because of the small source distance $r< 250$ Mpc/h, features of the angular power spectra correspond to physical scales, $d$, that are not very large, approximately
+The source field is limited to a distance $d(\mrm{source})\leq B/2=250$ Mpc/h, where $B$ is the box size of the simulation, corresponding to the chosen source redshift.
+The light-cone was constructed within gevolution on the fly, and the integration of the null geodesics from the source field was made by a shooting method that was presented in \cite{adamek_bias_2019}.
+In figure \ref{fig:lightcone_effects} we show the angular power spectrum of the secondary effects due to the {(ISW-RS)} effect, lensing {potential}, convergence ($\kappa$), Shapiro time delay, and the gravitational redshift (or the ordinary Sachs-Wolfe effect (SW)).
+These effects{,} their computation and observation were discussed in \cite{hassani_clustering_2020}.
+Because the distance to the source, $r< 250$ Mpc/h, is small, the features of the angular power spectra correspond to physical scales, $d$, which are small, approximately